digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/security.rst

 The Bob participant can decrypt the view and verify the stakeholders against the set of recipients on the sequencer message.
-The mapping between parties and participants is part of the topology state on the domain and therefore the resolution is deterministic across all nodes.
+The mapping between parties and participants is part of the topology state on the sync domain and therefore the resolution is deterministic across all nodes.
 Seeing that the Alice participant is not a recipient despite Alice being a signatory on the view, Bob's participant will reject the view if it is a VIP participant; in any case,